Plymouth Brush Removal Services

 Plymouth’s USDA Zone 6b climate influences optimal brush removal timing.
 Best practices include:

-- Summer (May–August): avoid due to nesting birds and fire risk Monitor weather via NWS Boston/Norton or Albany; avoid work during high winds (>20-25 mph) or saturated soils.
-Red flag warnings and droughts require burning restrictions.
-Wildlife surveys are mandatory April–August.
-For wildlife protection, coordinate with Mass Division of Fisheries & Wildlife and document any protected species encounters.
+- Summer (May–August): Avoid due to nesting birds and fire risk Monitor weather via NWS Boston/Norton or Albany; avoid work during high winds (20-25 mph), saturated soils, or extreme heat (>90°F).
+Conduct mandatory wildlife surveys before removal (April–August), and document protected species encounters.
+Coordinate with Mass Division of Fisheries & Wildlife for compliance.

 Post-Removal Site Restoration & Stormwater Management in Compliance with Plymouth's MS4 Program